alanpaxton/alanpaxton.github.io/java-benchmarks.md

 of result.

-- Copying into a `byte[]` using the bulk methods supported by `byte[]`, `nio.ByteBuffer` are comparable.
+- Copying into a `byte[]` using the bulk methods supported by `byte[]`, `nio.ByteBuffer` have comparable performance.
 - Accessing the contents of an `Unsafe` buffer using the supplied unsafe methods is inefficient.
-The access is effectively byte by byte, or at best word by word, in Java.
+The access is word by word, in Java.
-- Accessing the contents of a netty `ByteBuf` is similarly inefficient; again the access is presumably byte by byte, or at best word by word, using normal Java mechanisms.
+- Accessing the contents of a netty `ByteBuf` is similarly inefficient; again the access is presumably word by word, using normal Java mechanisms.

 ![Copy out JNI Get - TODO - replace the plots](./analysis/get_benchmarks/fig_1024_1_copyout_nopoolbig.png).

 ### PutJNIBenchmark

-We benchmarked `Put` methods in a similar synthetic fashion.
-Similar conclusions apply; using `GetElements` is the least-performance way of implementing transfers to/from Java objects in C++/JNI.
+We benchmarked `Put` methods in a similar synthetic fashion in less depth, but enough to confirm that the performance profile is similar/symmetrical.
+As with `get()` using `GetElements` is the least performant way of implementing transfers to/from Java objects in C++/JNI, and other JNI mechanisms do not differ greatly one from another.

 ## Lessons from Synthetic API

-Performance analysis shows that for `get()`, fetching into allocated `byte[]` is equally as efficient as any other mechanism.
+Performance analysis shows that for `get()`, fetching into allocated `byte[]` is equally as efficient as any other mechanism, as long as JNI region methods are used for the internal data transfer.
 Copying out or otherwise using the result on the Java side is straightforward and efficient.
 Using `byte[]` avoids the manual memory management required with direct `nio.ByteBuffer`s, which extra work does not appear to provide any gain.
 A C++ implementation using the `GetRegion` JNI